yaochenzhu/yaochenzhu/README.md

 ### Hi there, this is Yaochen!
 I'm:
- 🔭 A post-graduate student at Wuhan University,
+ 🔭 A CS post-graduate student at Wuhan University,
- 🌱 An amature guitar player that hows to code,
+ 🌱 An amature guitar player that happens to know math and code,
- 😄 A novice researcher of Data Mining, RS and MM.
+ 😄 A researcher of Data Mining, RecSys and Multimedia.